neuropoly/data-management/internal-server.md

-# Private datasets (git://data.neuro.polymtl.ca).
+# Private datasets (git://data.neuro.polymtl.ca)

 Much of our data is under medical ethics protections, and needs to be kept off the general internet.
-We have a custom server, locked down behind a VPN, with 1 terabyte of storage available. `git-annex` (and therefore `datalad`) can store and retrieve data from it in a
+We have a custom server, locked down behind a VPN, with 1 terabyte of storage available. `git-annex` (and therefore `datalad`) can store and retrieve data from it.

+URL: git+ssh://data.neuro.polymtl.ca

 Initial setup
 -------------